eddielao/aa-work/sql/subs/theory.md

 ## Relational Database

 Per Wikipedia, relational database is a digital database whose organization is based on the relational model of data.
+It has to satisfy the following integrities.

+  1. Entity Integrity (primary key is unique and does not match the primary key of any other row in the table)
+  2. Domain Integrity (all data items in a column fall within a defined set of valid values)
+  3. Referential Integrity (A value in one table references an existing value in another table)
+  4. User-defined Integrity (also called business integrity which defines business rules, regulations, policies, and procedures)

+## Functional Dependency

+Per Wikipedia, a functional dependency is a constraint between two sets of attributes in a relation from a database.
+In other words, functional dependency is a constraint that describes the relationship between attributes in a relation.